-Abstract-We recently proposed a range based SLA [KB00b] approach and edge provisioning in Diffserv capable VPN networks to customers that are unable or unwilling to predict load between VPN endpoints.
-With range based SLA customers specify their requirements as a range of quantitative service rather than a single quantitative value and various suitable policies and algorithms dynamically provision and allocate resources at the edges for VPN connections.
+We recently proposed a range-based Service Level Agreement (SLA) [15] approach and edge provisioning in DiffServ capable Virtual Private Networks (VPNs) to customers that are unable or unwilling to predict load between VPN endpoints exactly.
+With range-based SLAs customers specify their requirements as a range of quantitative values rather than a single one.
+Various suitable policies and algorithms dynamically provision and allocate resources at the edges for VPN connections.
 However, we also need to provision the interior nodes of a transit network to meet the assurances offered at the boundaries of the network.
-Although deterministic guaranteed service (single quantitative value approach) provides highest level of QoS guarantees, it leaves a significant portion of network resources on the average unused.
-In this paper, we show that with range based SLA providers have the flexibility to allocate bandwidth that falls between lower and upper bound of the range only, and therefore, take advantage of this to make multiplexing gain in the core that is usually not possible with deterministic approach.
-But Dynamic and frequent configuration of interior devices are not desired as this will lead to scalability problem and also defeats the purpose to Diffserv Architecture which suggests to drive all the complexities towards edges.
-We, therefore, propose virtual core provisioning that only requires a capacity inventory of interior devices to be updated based on VPN connection acceptance, termination or modification.
+Although a deterministic guaranteed service (single quantitative value approach) provides the highest level of QoS guarantees, it leaves a significant portion of network resources on the average unused.
+In this paper, we show that with range-based SLAs providers have the flexibility to allocate bandwidth that falls between a lower and upper bound of the range only, and therefore, take advantage of this to make multiplexing gain in the core that is usually not possible with a deterministic approach.
+But dynamic and frequent configurations of an interior device is not desired as this will lead to scalability problems and also defeats the purpose of the DiffServ architecture which suggests to drive all the complexities towards edges.
+We, therefore, propose virtual core provisioning that only requires a capacity inventory of interior devices to be updated based on VPN connection acceptance, termination or modification at the edges.

+Keywords

-Keywords- VPN, Differentiated Services, QoS, Resource Provisioning, Admission Control, Bandwidth Broker.
+VPN, Differentiated Services, QoS, Resource Provisioning, Admission Control, Bandwidth Broker, SLA.